galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-seq-basic-pipeline/tutorial.md

 <!-- This is a comment. -->

 You've done all the work to make a single cell matrix, with gene counts and mitochondrial counts and buckets of cell metadata from all your variables of interest (or, if not, please see [this tutorial](https://training.galaxyproject.org/training-material/topics/transcriptomics/tutorials/droplet-quantification-preprocessing/tutorial.html) to do so!)
-Now it's time to fully process our data, removing low quality cells, reducing the many dimensions of data that make it difficult to work with, and ultimately try to define our clusters and find our biological meaning and insights!
+Now it's time to fully process our data, to remove low quality cells, to reduce the many dimensions of data that make it difficult to work with, and ultimately to try to define our clusters and to find our biological meaning and insights!
 There are many packages for analysing single cell data - Seurat, Scanpy, Monocle3, Scater, and so forth.
 We're working with Scanpy, because currently Galaxy hosts the most Scanpy tools of all of those options.

 > ### {% icon comment %} Tutorials everywhere?
 > This tutorial is similar to another fantastic tutorial: [Clustering 3k PBMC](